 A true magnet for foodies it draws in thousands of visitors every day.
 You should head here not only for the mind-blowingly wide choice of delectable food but also for its vibrant authentically best things to do in the Madrid atmosphere with great cocktails and wines.

 Pay a visit to the Royal Palace of Madrid

-One of Europe’s largest palaces with over 3,000 rooms, including the royal armoury & pharmacy, is an official residence of the King of Spain.
+One of Europe’s largest palaces with over 3,000 rooms, including the royal armory and pharmacy, is the Royal Palace of Madrid.
 Even though the monarch has not lived here for a while (it was inhabited by Spanish royalty from the mid-1700s to 1900s) it retains the unique kingly air about it and visiting it is one of the best things to do in Madrid.

 Barrio de Salamanca

 Meridian Mayfair, Barrio de Salamanca is renowned for its grand city mansions, designer boutiques, ritzy hotels & glitzy restaurants.
 It is here that one senses that Madrid is the center of the Spanish-speaking world and is one of the best places to indulge in the dynamism of a European metropolis.

 Head to Barrio de Salamanca, one of the best things to do in Madrid with your loved ones or solo.